Now Marketers Can Actually Read Your Photos On Instagram And Facebook

 Recently, in order to boost its competitiveness with Nike among serious runners, and raise awareness for its Run Camp program, Under Armour targeted photos on social feeds–finding people who were posting specific models of its running shoes, specific running shoes of its competition, as well as photos that featured running bibs, belts and other accessories.
 Once found, that person would be served up a short video ad about Run Camp, after they’d left Instagram or Facebook.

-So if you posted the new bib for that half-marathon you’re training for on Instagram or Facebook, later while browsing The New York Times mobile site you might see an ad for Run Camp.
+So if you posted the new bib for that half-marathon you’re training for on Instagram or Facebook, later while browsing The Huffington Post mobile site you might see an ad for Run Camp.
 All because of your photo.

 The tech is from Toronto-based shop Cluep, which has been working with brands like Nike, Coca-Cola, McDonalds, Toyota, and yep, Under Armour, on text and location targeting, but now, following consumer behavior on social, is pushing hard into visuals.
 Cluep Pics lets marketers target people based on the images they publicly post on Twitter, Instagram and Facebook and serve them ads in their mobile apps and mobile websites.
 It uses a proprietary image recognition engine that learns from every image it sees to identify brands, products, and scenarios to effectively engage people around their interests, activities, and lifestyle.

 So if there happens to be a McDonald’s in the background of one of your photos, you may get a Golden Arches ad targeting you somewhere soon.
 To many people, this sounds pretty creepy.
-Of course, Cluep founder and CEO Karan Walia says the goal behind Pics is to effectively deliver advertising to the right people, at the right time, when they are most receptive based on the types of images they post on social media.
+Of course, Cluep CEO Karan Walia (who co-founded company in 2012 with CTO Anton Mamonov and advertising operations director Sobi Walia) says the goal behind Pics is to effectively deliver advertising to the right people, at the right time, when they are most receptive based on the types of images they post on social media.
 Sound familiar?
 But contrary to creeped out, Walia says even just through beta testing, they’re already seeing conversions and click-through rates five to 10 times better than industry standards.

 “Traditionally the click through rate is around 0.5-0.8%, however we’re seeing results in metrics like video completion rates, visit lift rates, cost to drive back to store and more are between five to eight times the industry benchmark,” says Walia.
 “And this isn’t just in one, two, or three programs, this is the average across all the 500 campaigns we’ve done across different verticals.
 That would suggest we’re driving higher results than other vendors, and those engagement rates with consumers.”